Adding to the Eclectic Neighbourhood Aesthetic

 The building will be designed and constructed to BC Step Code 3, in accordance with the City of Victoria’s phased Step Code guidelines which were updated as of January 1st, 2020.
 Step Code 3 represents a 20% increase in efficiency.

 This includes designing the building systems in a way that will reach high levels of performance in Thermal Energy Demand Intensity (TEDI), Total Energy Use Intensity (TEUI), and airtightness.
-This proposed development is intended to create the kind of sustainable middle density development, carefully positioned in relation to alternate modes of transit, that contributes to a vital, low carbon, sustainable future envisioned for the City of Victoria.
+This development is intended to create the kind of sustainable middle density development, carefully positioned in relation to alternate modes of transit, that contributes to a vital, low carbon, sustainable future envisioned for the City of Victoria.

-The subject site is well connected to both walking and cycling networks, allowing residents of the proposed development to access most everyday amenities and services either on foot or by bicycle.
+The subject site is well connected to both walking and cycling networks, allowing residents of the development to access most everyday amenities and services either on foot or by bicycle.

 The site is an approximately 10-minute bike ride from downtown Victoria via the Johnson Street Bridge and a short bike ride from the Galloping Goose Regional Trail, which connects to the Burnside Neighbourhood and Saanich via the Selkirk Trestle.

 The site is extremely well-served by public transit, with five transit routes within 500 metres of the site (an approximate six-minute walk).
 Combined, these routes allow flexible access to the entire Capital Region.
 With regards to vehicle trip generation, between ten and twenty two-way vehicle trips are anticipated per peak hour period, which is a range of trip generation typically considered negligible in terms of road capacity.

 We're committed to being good neighbours and having an open, honest dialogue within the communities we do our work.
 We’re available to discuss development details with community members through a variety of channels, building trust and establishing a shared vision for the project, all while maintaining respectful and transparent communication.